getting-around

 Plaza de la Merced

-One of Malaga's loveliest squares.
+Plaza de la Merced is one of Malaga's loveliest squares.
 Picasso's birthplace is on the corner (now a museum).
 The obelisk in the centre honours General Torrijos.
 Cafes and restaurants surround the square.

-Free to view from the street.
+Walk south to the Roman Theatre, free to view from the street.
 These 1st-century AD ruins were only rediscovered in 1951 during construction work.
 The Moors later used stones from this theatre to build the Alcazaba above.

-Known as "La Manquita" (the one-armed lady) because one tower was never finished when funds ran out in the 17th century.
+Loop back to the Cathedral, known as "La Manquita" (the one-armed lady) because one tower was never finished when funds ran out in the 17th century.
 The rooftop tour offers panoramic views.

 Walking Route: Beach Promenade